myhdl/myhdl/cosimulation/icarus/README.txt

 (including Python itself) on a Unix-like environment for Windows, such as cygwin.

-A working Icarus installation is required, so that the commands 'iverilog' and 'vvp' are available.
+For co-simulation with Icarus, a working Icarus installation is required, so that the commands 'iverilog' and 'vvp' are available.

 Run the Makefile by typing 'make'.
 This should generate a 'myhdl.vpi' PLI module.
 Install it in an appropriate location, where 'vvp' can